su1c1n1v/Employee-Challenger-PixelFaerie/README.md

 ---

 - This project it was created with a challenger from PixalFaerie;
-- I has some problem to make the migrations because the dotnet ef in the moment it is a global CLI application, then i needed to reinstall the dotnet ef to make the migrations.
+- I has some problem to make the migrations because the dotnet ef in the moment it is a global CLI application, then I needed to reinstall the dotnet ef to make the migrations.
 ---
 ### Frameworks
 - Microsoft.EntityFrameworkCore;